“People are medicine.”

 - Sophie from A Squirrel in the Kitchen (I got to see her twice in one year).
 I think she has met more people than any other blogger I know in the AIP community.
 One of the perks of living in Boulder where lots of people travel!

-- Samantha from Sweet Potatoes and Social Change.
-She's about to have her first baby and she's also a full-time nanny, so she squeezed this trip in during a very busy time in her life.
-One lesson we've all learned is to grab opportunities when they come your way, because you don't know when or if they'll ever come again.
+- Samantha from AIP Sisterhood.
+She’s about to have her first baby and she’s also a full-time nanny, so she squeezed this trip in during a very busy time in her life.
+One lesson we’ve all learned is to grab opportunities when they come your way, because you don’t know when or if they’ll ever come again.

 - Angie from Autoimmune Wellness.
 When I started a healing diet in 2012, hardly anyone was following the paleo autoimmune protocol.
 Angie, Mickey and I quickly found each other’s blogs and have been online friends for 4 years.

 - Jaime from Gutsy By Nature.
 A frequent business traveler, she jumped on the idea of a blogger retreat and even drove Angie down from DC.
 Girlfriend road trip!